| 2026 |

 14:30 |

-at SR 127.11, IDea_Lab |
+SR 127.11, IDea_Lab |

-Sascha Beutler: From Motion Estimation to Active Correction in Intravital Fluorescence MicroscopyAbstract: Physiological motion from respiration and cardiac cycles poses significant challenges for fluorescence microscopy of living tissues.
+Sascha Beutler (University of Münster): From Motion Estimation to Active Correction in Intravital Fluorescence MicroscopyAbstract: Physiological motion from respiration and cardiac cycles poses significant challenges for fluorescence microscopy of living tissues.
 Since even small motions can move the cell out of the focal plane, it is particularly difficult to observe the same single cell over time.
 In this talk, I will first describe the nature of data produced by fluorescence microscopes, discuss key considerations for in vivo measurements, and explain which system parameters we can control to actively correct for motion during and in between image acquisition.
 I will then present a motion correction approach that leverages the periodicity of physiological motion, specifically under the assumption that a cylindrical structure, such as a blood vessel, is being observed.
 Finally, I will provide an overview of our research involving shape spaces, outlining how this infinite-dimensional geometric framework relates to the motion problem in microscopy and how we aim to integrate these methods to improve motion correction in the future. |